 “Council” means the executive organ of the Authority established under article 158 of the Convention.

 “Cumulative Environmental Effect” [handled by the IWG ENV]

+[“Decommissioning” means measures taken, whether onshore or offshore, to permanently cease the operations, remove, or dispose of structures, facilities, Installations, and other equipment erected or used for the purposes of activities undertaken pursuant to an exploitation contract, in connection with the abandonment or cessation or partial cessation of those activities in a Contract area or part of a Contract area.]

 “Damage to the Marine Environment” [handled by the IWG ENV]

 “Day” means calendar Day.

+“Decommissioning” [handled by the IWG ENV]

+“Depleted, Threatened or Endangered Species” [handled by the IWG ENV]

 “Designated representative” means the person so named on behalf of a Contractor on the Seabed Mining Register.